 27 February, 2023

-We are deeply honoured to welcome Dr Stan Rosenberg, Executive Director of Scholarship and Christianity In Oxford (SCIO), and Vice President for Research and Scholarship at Council for Christian Colleges & Universities (CCCU), to lead a session of the Science and Religion in Interfaith Contexts Reading Group.
+We are deeply honoured to welcome Dr Stan Rosenberg, Executive Director of Scholarship and Christianity In Oxford (SCIO), Vice President for Research and Scholarship at Council for Christian Colleges & Universities (CCCU), and a member of the Faculty of Theology and Religion, and of Wycliffe Hall at the University of Oxford, to lead a session of the Science and Religion in Interfaith Contexts Reading Group.

 Here are the details of this fascinating event.